 Christopher Myrick has worked in international journalism and corporate communications for more than a dozen years, primarily serving for international news agencies and corporations within East Asia.
 He currently is based in Toronto, Canada, providing editorial and communications services for major financial institutions, as well as speechwriting and consulting services to global clients.

 Mark is a committee member of the Atheist Foundation of Australia (AFA) and was involved in the organisation of both the 2010 and 2012 Global Atheist Conventions in Melbourne.
 He works full time as an I.T.
-Project Manager and this keeps him out of trouble most of the time.
+Project Manager.
 Mark was raised a Catholic but decided that it was all just a bit silly, and lapsed after leaving home and going to university.
 Reading Richard Dawkins' "The God Delusion" turned indifference into atheism, and Mark now helps out the atheist cause wherever he can.

 Peter Caires (Animator)